noir-lang/book/src/getting_started/hello_world.md

 $ nargo verify p
 ```

-The verification would complete in silence if it is successful.
+The verification will complete in silence if it is successful.
 If it fails, it will log the corresponding error instead.

 Congratulations, you have now created and verified a proof for your very first Noir program!